 You need to stay hydrated too, so you can purchase a refillable mug (different than your resort refillable mug) to use throughout the day here.
 There are lots of refill stations around the park.

 You can be “Cool” at Blizzard Beach.
 Yes, you can.
 All you have to do is get some reservations and Dad can help you with that.
-Go over and talk to Dad’s partners over at Destinations to Travel and they’ll help you be “Cool”.
+Go over and talk to Dad’s partners over at Destinations to Travel and they’ll help you plan the perfect day.